wp-plugins/pop-up/trunk/readme.txt

 * 6 professional pop-up designs
 * Elaborate custom visual editor with live pop-up preview
 * Highly customizable pop-ups (size, fonts, buttons, colours, content, background)
-* 1410 custom fonts
+* All Google Web Fonts
-* Pop-up performance stats (views, conversions, conversion rate)
+* Pop-up performance stats
-* MailChimp integration
-* Storing emails in WordPress database

 Would you like to know when they are ready?
 [Sign up to our newsletter](https://shop.chop-chop.org/?utm_source=wordpressorg&utm_medium=link&utm_campaign=available-in-pro) and grab 5% OFF code.